hauerdie/z-turn-board-hdmi-out/vhdl_example/README.md

-# z-turn-board-hdmi-out

-VHDL example on generating a HDMI test pattern
+VHDL example on generating a HDMI test pattern on the FPGA

 There is no oscillator for the PL part of the Zynq 7000 on the board.
 The processing_system7_0 IP can be used to generate a 74.25Mhz clock which can drive the in_clk.